aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 sudo apt autoremove -y
 sudo apt install python3-rpi.gpio -y
 ```
-**IMPORTANT: AFTER APPYING ANY OF THESE SOLUTION YOU MUST RESTART THE RASPBERRY AND TEST THE COMMUNICATION AGAIN:**
+**IMPORTANT: AFTER APPLYING ANY OF THESE SOLUTION YOU MUST RESTART THE RASPBERRY AND TEST THE COMMUNICATION AGAIN:**

 ```bash
 sudo reboot
 ```